 Building Successful Teams and Team Leaders (LD314)

-Build awareness and skill in the areas of team dynamics, group problem-solving, and group decision-making.
-The structural and behavioral dimensions of building and leading an effective work team or task force are fully explored.
-Participants will practice applying leadership skills needed to establish alignment and collaboration amongst members especially suited to self-directed work teams, employee participation teams, interdepartmental task groups, and other group situations where combined efforts are needed to reach optimal performance levels.
-Participants will develop insights into:
+Build awareness and skill in the areas of team dynamics, group problem-solving and group decision-making.
+Learn the structural and behavioral dimensions of building and leading an effective team.
+Practice applying leadership skills needed to establish alignment and collaboration amongst members especially suited to self-directed work teams, employee participation teams, interdepartmental task groups, and other group situations where combined efforts are needed to reach optimal performance levels.

 - The phases of the team "life cycle" and creating an environment of continued team development